How to Create a Monthly Spending Plan

 A Carefully Crafted Spending Plan Will Help You Handle Surprises

 Just about everyone worries about their finances from time to time.
-Whether you're just starting out in your first real job, dealing with child care and college expenses, or are in retirement mode, staying on top of your finances is a priority.
+Whether you're starting out in your first real job, dealing with child care and college expenses, or are in retirement mode, staying on top of your spending is a priority.

 One of the most effective ways to accomplish this is by making a monthly spending plan so you know what you are spending, where you are spending it, and whether you're spending on things that don't really enhance your quality of life.
 Making a monthly budget plan takes about an hour.

 Calculate how much money you expect to make each month after taxes and other payroll deductions.
 Only include income sources that you know you can depend on.
 Also, be sure to make these calculations before the month begins in order to be sure that you will have enough time to get it done.

 Make a list of all of your regular monthly expenses.
 Include rent or house payments, car payments, minimum payments on debts, food expenditures, all types of insurance, and utilities.
 Don't forget about the money you often spend on fun things like eating out, entertainment, or hobbies.
 Other examples of irregular expenses include scheduled car or home repairs, clothing, medical or dental bills, gifts, trips, parties, extra meals out, and holiday-related purchases.

 If you're worried about leaving something out, go through past bank statements and make a list of every single expense that shows up there.